An Idea Takes Root

 The first demonstration of the Arboretum’s potential came in 2012 with the completion of the Cliffside landscape.
 Where invasive shrubs and vines once formed an impenetrable thicket, you can now stroll among native trees and shrubs, sit on stone walls, and enjoy awe-inspiring views of Casco Bay.
 Cliffside has provided an opportunity for hundreds of people to learn more about good land stewardship and to engage with the community through volunteerism.

-If you have children—or are a child at heart—you should know that construction for a Children’s Garden is underway, a place where children of all ages can let their imaginations—and feet—run free as they splash, build, and explore.
-Look for this garden to open in mid-July!
+If you have children—or are a child at heart—come visit the Children’s Garden!
+Located above the skating pond in the interior of the Park, it is a place where children of all ages can let their imaginations—and feet—run free as they splash, build, and explore.

 To ensure the legacy of the Park for future generations, the Fort Williams Park Foundation needs your support to: